siddhesh86/htoaa/README.md

 ### Data and MC stack plots
-Run 'scripts/PlotHistos1D_DataVsMC.ipynb' (in jupyter-notebook) to make Data-vs-MC comparison stack plots.
+Run 'scripts/PlotHistos1D_DataVsMC.ipynb' (scripts/PlotHistos1D_DataVsMC.py if not using notebook compatible editor) to make Data-vs-MC comparison stack plots.
 A list of histograms for the stack plots are set in 'scripts/HistogramListForPlottingDataVsMC_Analysis_Example.py' file, which get imported inside 'scripts/PlotHistos1D_DataVsMC.ipynb' file.